The Women in Finance Charter

 Creating a culture of support

 Today, there are still too many obstacles facing women in the workplace – especially within financial services.
-But by fostering a culture of flexibility, shared vulnerability, active listening, and supportive leadership, we can make an impact.
+But by fostering a culture of flexibility, shared vulnerability, active listening and supportive leadership, we believe we can make an impact.

 Our target

-In 2018, we set a target of having women in 35% of our senior leadership roles by December 2023.
-At the end of August 2023, we had women in 27% of our senior leadership roles.
+In 2023, we set a revised target of having women in 35% of our senior leadership roles by the end of December 2025.
+At the end of August 2024, we had women in 32% of our senior leadership roles and believe we are on track to achieve our ambition.
+This is an increase from 24% when we first signed the charter in 2018.

 Where we are in our journey